 What I Should Have Done:

-The simplest thing I could have changed was to put on an overshirt and gloves to cover up my skin.
+The simplest thing I could have changed was to wear long sleeves and gloves to cover up my skin.
 Problem solved.

 Alternatively, not handling the broken plants with bare skin, or thinning harder when the plants were small so I didn’t need to stick my arms into a thicket would probably also have done the trick.
 That said, we have been enjoying the carrots and parsnips I picked. 🙂 No more wild carrots in the greenhouse.
 It’s simply too easy to get accidental exposure while working around the plants in close quarters.